Guest Post on Amazon Sponsored Product Campaigns by Lena R. Liberman, Seller Labs

 If you’ve got Sponsored Products ads campaign chaos or you just want to see how Ignite can optimize and boost your campaigns, I encourage you to take advantage of the free 30-day Ignite trial.
 Even if you don’t subscribe, I think you’ll really learn a lot about how campaigns work and the ins and outs of ad groups and keywords and bids and you’ll become more confident with regard to Sponsored Products ads.

-Lena is a Content Editor at Seller Labs.
+Lena is a senior copywriter at Seller Labs.
 She has nearly 20 years of editorial experience, heavily concentrated in the fields of technology, publishing, and education.
 When not gathering information and writing about it, Lena can be found restoring vintage furniture or hiking with her dogs.